datopia/pixyll/_drafts/db.md

 --- to declaratively, logically constrain the attribute's use in transactions.
 This latter facility is a general means of establishing global invariants, such as those demanded by a ledger (balance sufficiency, zero-sum exchange, etc.) --- though far more interesting examples abound.
-Users will _deploy_ attribute schemas, and the genesis block includes some helpful, primitive attributes essential to maintaining the network (a native asset, etc.)
+Users _deploy_ attribute schemas, and the genesis block includes some helpful, primitive schemas essential to maintaining the network (a native asset, etc.) itself.

 Here's where it gets a little Steampunk --- we embrace the use of [Datalog](https://en.wikipedia.org/wiki/Datalog) (an ancient, declarative,